datopian/playbook/onboarding/first-steps/README.md

 * You've now added the calendar
 * Google Calendar automatically creates a Google Hangout Meets link.

-_Also, talking of meetings, we have a weekly all hands, this will be in your Datopian calendar once you sign in to your email._
+*Also, talking of meetings, we have a weekly all hands, this will be in your Datopian calendar once you sign in to your email.*

 ## How we communicate

 *As a virtual organization we need to have efficient, reliable, cost-effective ways to communicate and share material.*

-Google Chats is the main text channel we use to communicate with our team members.
+Google Chats is the main chat channel we use to communicate with our team members.

 Any project information or artifacts (e.g. README or technical specs) should be kept on the drive and not on Google Chats. **We use Google Chats as a communication platform and not a knowledge management platform.**

-Once you have your Google Chats accounts, please let your Onboarder know and they will add you to the appropriate channels for your role and introduce you to everyone.
+Once you have your Google Chat accounts, please let your Onboarder know and they will add you to the appropriate channels for your role and introduce you to everyone.

 ### Communication Tools